jmhodges/copyfighter/README.md

 copyfighter
 ===========

-Copyfighter reports Go functions that are passing large structs by value, instead of by pointer, causing too much copying.
+Copyfighter reports Go functions that are passing large structs by value, instead of by pointer.
+It helps you help your code.

+Every Go function call copies the values given to it, including structs.
+When large structs are passed around without using a pointer to them, the copying of new data in memory causes more allocations and more work for your garbase collector.

 Install with `go get` or similar.